benny2744/Classroom_Participation_Tracker_V2/README.md

 #### 5. Presentation Mode
 - Use `/teacher/room/[roomCode]/presentation` for classroom display
 - Shows full student roster with current points
+- **Direct Point Controls**: Use +/- buttons next to each student for instant point adjustments
+- **Bulk Point Operations**: Use the buttons at top of approval queue to add/subtract 1 point from all students
 - Fixed approval queue remains accessible on the side
 - Optimized for screen sharing and projection